 Charles Naas was Deputy Ambassador and Charge d'Affairs in Tehran during the initial stages of Iran's revolution.
 Preceding that he was Director of Iranian Affairs and served also in Pakistan, India, Turkey, Afghanistan, as the ME advisor at the US's UN delegation, and retired from The Policy Planning Staff.

-Daniel Luban is a doctoral student in political science at the University of Chicago.
+Daniel Luban is a doctoral candidate in political science at the University of Chicago.
 He was formerly a correspondent for the Washington bureau of Inter Press Service.

 Djavad Salehi-Isfahani conducts research on the economics of the Middle East and is currently a professor of economics at Virginia Tech.
 He is a nonresident senior fellow at the Brookings Institute and is also serving as the Dubai Initiative fellow at the Belfer Center for Science and International Affairs at Harvard University's John F. Kennedy School of Government.
+This fall he is the Kuwait Foundation Visiting Scholar at the Belfer Center of Harvard Kennedy School.
 He has served on the Board of Trustees of the Economic Research Forum (2001-2006), a network of Middle East economists based in Cairo.